 The examination will be done as an oral hearing where you get a couple of theoretical questions from this part (Lecture 2 to 4) and also show your practical assignment.
-You can´t book a time for oral hearing before you are ready with the assignment and have done a release on GitHub.
+You can´t book a time for an oral hearing before you are ready with the assignment and have done a release on GitHub.

 The hearing will take place over Slack (distance learning students) or in the staff offices on the fourth floor of Magna, Universitetskajen (Campus Students).

 - Slack.
 Meetup: The Slack channel for the course.